GStreamer/gstreamer/README.md

 ## Optional Installation

-`gst-build` has been created primarily for [development usage](#development-environment-target), but you can also install everything that is built into a predetermined prefix like so:
+You can also install everything that is built into a predetermined prefix like
+so:

 ```
 meson --prefix=/path/to/install/prefix builddir